The Problem

 Ontario prides itself on having a mostly clean electricity supply due to ending the use of highly polluting coal power.
 But Ontario’s electricity supply is about to get a lot dirtier.

 Ontario is massively ramping up the use of “natural” gas – a fossil fuel – to generate electricity.
-Gas power creates greenhouse gas emissions which are bad for the climate and nitrogen oxides which are harmful to human health.
-Gas is also mostly methane – a potent greenhouse gas that is driving climate change in the near term.
+Gas power creates greenhouse gas emissions which are bad for the climate and release nitrogen oxides which are harmful to human health.
+Gas is also mostly methane – a potent greenhouse gas that is contributing to climate change.

 The Solution

 Ontario needs to phase out, not ramp up the use of fossil gas to generate electricity.
-And it’s possible if Ontario invests in clean solutions like solar and wind, along with battery storage which allows the energy to be used when needed.
+Ontario must invest in clean solutions like solar and wind, along with battery storage which allows the energy to be used when needed.

 Where Gas Plants Could Be Built